bazelbuild/bazel/CODEBASE.md

 2. Splitting `SkyFunction`s so that one function does not need to be restarted many times.
 This has the side effect of interning data into Skyframe that may be internal to the `SkyFunction`, thus increasing memory use.
-3. Using caches "behind the back of Skyframe" to keep state (e.g. the state of actions being executed in `ActionExecutionFunction.stateMap` .
-In the extreme, this ends up resulting in writing code in continuation-passing style (e.g. action execution), which does not help readability.

-Of course, these are all just workarounds for the limitations of Skyframe, which is mostly a consequence of the fact that Java doesn't support lightweight threads and that we routinely have hundreds of thousands of in-flight Skyframe nodes.
+These are all just workarounds for the limitations of Skyframe, which is mostly a consequence of the fact that Java doesn't support lightweight threads and that we routinely have hundreds of thousands of in-flight Skyframe nodes.